Shriinivas/shapekeyimport/README.md

 This add-on lets you import paths from an SVG file as paths as well as shape keys Supported Blender version: 2.79b

+<b>Please report issues or feedback in the comments of the youtube video<b>

 # Installation
 Download the svgimport.py file and in Blender select File->User Preferences <br>
 Click install Add-ons tab and then Install Add-on from File<br>